FlavScents AInsights Entry for Ethyl Pentadecanoate (CAS: 41114-00-5)

 4. Use in Flavors

-Ethyl pentadecanoate is used in various flavor applications, particularly in dairy and fruity profiles.
-It acts as a modifier, enhancing creaminess and adding depth to the flavor profile.
-Typical use levels in finished food products range from 1 to 10 ppm, with higher concentrations potentially leading to an undesirable waxy taste.
-It is relatively stable under normal processing conditions but may degrade under extreme heat or acidic conditions.
+Ethyl pentadecanoate is utilized in flavor formulations to impart creamy and fatty notes, often enhancing the richness of dairy or dessert profiles.
+It is used in categories such as baked goods, confectionery, and dairy products.
+Typical use levels in finished food products range from 1 to 10 ppm, with higher concentrations potentially leading to an overpowering waxy note.
+Stability is generally good under typical food processing conditions, but it may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature